How to resize logical volume management devices that use Azure Disk Encryption

 sudo lvdisplay --maps datavg/datalv1

-Screenshot showing an alternative way to identify physical volume associations with local volumes.
-The results are highlighted.
+Screenshot showing an alternative way to identify physical volume associations with local volumes with the results highlighted.

 In this case, all four data drives are part of the same VG and a single LV.
 Your configuration might differ.